gilcarmel/behavioral/README.md

 We these edits, the car was much less erratic, swerving less and staying closer to center lane.

 A final note - I noticed that my model does not do as well for graphics settings that are different than the training images (640x480, "Fastest" graphics).
-This indicates that the model to some extent memorized the unrelated features in the training set.
+This indicates that the model to some extent memorized unrelated features in the training set.
 To fix this, I could try augmenting the training data set by adjusting various image settings (brightness, saturation, etc), and by adding images captured on different graphics settings.

 Here's the [full video](https://youtu.be/BFMoccwHGjc), going around both tracks.